Home buyers glossary

 Joint tenancy

-The ownership of land in common by more than one person where there is a right of survivorship, that is where on the death of one joint owner, the share of the interest of the deceased goes to the surviving owner(s).
+The ownership of land in common by more than one person where the interests are undivided and there is a right of survivorship.
+This means if one joint owner dies, the deceased’s share goes automatically to the surviving owner(s).
+One joint owner cannot sell their interest separately from the other owner(s).

 Offer

-Offer and acceptance document (the O & A)
+Offer and acceptance form (the O & A)

-Together with the Joint Form of General Conditions for the Sale of Land, it is a legally binding contract that details the terms and conditions under which the purchase and sale will take place.
+Together with the Joint Form of General Conditions for the Sale of Land, is a legally binding contract.
+It details the terms and conditions of the purchase and sale.
 Most properties in Western Australia are sold through an offer and acceptance process.
-A person makes a formal offer in writing to buy a property, and the seller either accepts or rejects the offer.
+A person makes a formal offer in writing to buy a property, and the seller either accepts, rejects or counters the offer.

 Pre-approval of a home loan

-When your bank or finance broker approve in writing a home loan in principle for a specified sum.
+When your bank or other lender provides in principle approval in writing for a home loan in or up to a specific amount.

 Property interest reports

-Enable parties to obtain the details of interests that may be listed for a property.
-In Western Australia there are up to 100 interests, restrictions or responsibilities that may affect an owner’s use or enjoyment of the land that are not listed on a certificate of title.
+Enable parties to obtain the details of interests listed for a property.
+In Western Australia there are up to 100 interests, restrictions or responsibilities which may affect an owner’s use or enjoyment of the land not listed on a certificate of title.
 Property interest reports access information about 44 of these interests (this number will increase over time).

 Property title